Streaming and recording a conference

 Note that your firewall needs to allow outbound traffic from the Conferencing Node to TCP port 1935 on the RTMP streaming server.

 If the conference is being streamed or recorded, a streaming or recording icon is displayed.
 In adaptive layouts this is shown at the top center of the layout.
 In other layouts it is shown to the right of the main video layout.
-Whenever a new participant joins the conference, and every two minutes otherwise, this icon will briefly slide out and show the text "Streaming enabled".
-The icon and text can be changed, and the streaming indicator can be disabled; see Creating and applying themes to conferences.
+Whenever a new participant joins the conference, and every two minutes otherwise, the icon will briefly slide out and show its associated text — "Streaming enabled" or "Recording".
+The icons and text can be changed, and the indicators can be disabled; see Creating and applying themes to conferences.

 - The participant list on Infinity Connect clients also shows the streaming or recording device to which the stream is being sent.
 A streaming participant has a streaming badge next to its name (which usually takes the form of the URL to which the stream is being sent).